-Build CX into the culture: build a long-lasting principles oriented on customer success.
-Support consistent employee trainings, add customer centricity into the principles and mission and involve cx training in the onboarding program.
+- Build CX into the culture: build long-lasting principles oriented on customer success.
+Support consistent employee trainings, add customer-centricity into the principles and mission and involve cx training in the onboarding program.

 Handful of inspiring articles on customer centricity: